 With 928 000 refugees, Ethiopia is the second largest refugee hosting country in Africa.
 Malnutrition, lack of access to safe water and healthcare, and gender-based violence are among the biggest concerns with regard to the refugee population.

 The European Union allocated €91.5 million for the humanitarian response in Ethiopia in 2017.
 The focus is on addressing the most urgent needs resulting from climate-related emergencies, the influx of refugees and conflict-related internal displacement.
 Following heavy floods and landslides in May 2018, which affected more than 320 000 people in the Somali region, the European Commission allocated €2 million to provide emergency shelter, clean drinking water and essential items such as mosquito nets and blankets.

-The response to the drought concentrates on life-saving interventions such as the emergency supply of safe water through water trucking and well rehabilitation; distribution of cash and food aid; detection and treatment of acutely malnourished children and pregnant or lactating women; prevention of cholera infection by dispensing water treatment chemicals; distribution of animal feed and health services to prevent livestock losses; and the distribution of essential items such as jerry cans, tarps, and other household goods to the displaced populations.
+The response to the drought and conflict-related displacement has centred on life-saving interventions such as the emergency supply of safe water (through water trucking and water source rehabilitation), and sanitation and hygiene promotion.
+In addition, the humanitarian response included the distribution of cash and food assistance, the detection and treatment of malnourished children and mothers, prevention and treatment of cholera outbreaks and other epidemics, and the distribution of essential items such as jerry cans, plastic sheets and other household goods to displaced families.